adform/adform-tracking-ios-sdk/README.md

 * Adform Tracking SDK uses Protocol Buffers - Google's data interchange format.
 Therefore you need to import Protobuf library to your project.
 You should use [3.0.0-beta-3.1 version](https://github.com/google/protobuf/releases/tag/v3.0.0-beta-3.1) or newer version of the library.
 Instructions on how to integrate it can be found [here](https://github.com/google/protobuf/tree/master/objectivec#building).

+### 2.3.
+Troubleshooting

+* If you get a `missing symbols error`, it may mean that automatic framework linking has failed, in this case try to add `AdSupprt.framework` dependency explicitly in you project.

+* If you get a `bundle format unrecognized, invalid, or unsutable` error while integrating the SDK, it probably means one of two problems:

+  - That you are integrating SDK with Carthge and have added AdformTracking.framework and ProtocolBuffers.framework to input/output files in Carthage copy-frameworks Build Phase.
+You should not add these frameworks to copy-frameworks Build Phase.
+  - You have selected `Embed` in Framework and Libraries project configuration.
+This configuration should be selected to `Do Not Embed`.

 ## 3. Basic Adform Tracking SDK implementation